isocroft/browsengine/README.md

 ## The Solution

 This is where a new concept comes in.
 I call it **Engine Detection**.
 It's a concept that plays nice with **Feature detection** too.
 It compliments **Feature detection** whenever there are false positive reports by a browser (i.e. the browser says it supports something but there are bugs/quirks in the way it supports it).
 For example, Firefox supports `navigator.onLine`.
 So, feature detection will report a positive (albeit a false one in versions 4 to 41) for this feature.
-However, Firefox has [https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/onLine](a well known quirk) with its support.
-In this case (with Firefox), we need a combination of _Feature_ and _Engine_ detection which will help in [https://codepen.io/isocroft/pen/OxLeBw](shimming) this quirk/weird behavior.
+However, Firefox has [a well known quirk](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/onLine) with its support.
+In this case (with Firefox), we need a combination of _Feature_ and _Engine_ detection which will help in [shimming](https://codepen.io/isocroft/pen/OxLeBw) this quirk/weird behavior.
 When it comes to **Engine Detection**, we deal with the version number of the rendering engine (mostly) and not the version of the browser.
 Why ?
 Because, it makes more sense as the engine reveals itself even more in what it supports and doesn't support.
 For instance, Firefox (version 42) uses **Gecko version 6.42**.
 Similarly, old Opera (version 11.62) uses **Presto version 2.10.229**.

 ## Usage